Active Substance: buprenorphine / naloxone

 The CHMP noted that the combination of an opioid analogue with an opioid antagonist is an established strategy for reducing the potential misuse of the medicine.
 The Committee decided that Suboxone’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Suboxone?
+What measures are being taken to ensure the safe and effective use of Suboxone?

 The European Commission granted a marketing authorisation valid throughout the European Union for Suboxone on 26 September 2006.